bSchnepp/gsoc-2022/README.md

 ## Building
 Both the modified src and xsrc repositories must be cloned, with their locations known.
+Per the instructions below, some additional files supplied here will be necessary: RPI_CONFIG for the kernel configuration, files.vc4 to describe the components for the driver, and a modified files.rpi, which binds the vc4 driver into the Raspberry Pi configuration files.

 The command used to build the kernel, appropriately, was
 ```sh
 ./build.sh -U -u -O <OBJDIR> -j`nproc` -m evbarm -a earmv7hf -X <XSRC LOCATION> -x tools
 ./build.sh -U -u -O <OBJDIR> -j`nproc` -m evbarm -a earmv7hf -X <XSRC LOCATION> -x kernel=<RPI CONFIG LOCATION>